LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 ### Readings/Videos/DataCamp

-1. In DataCamp, complete all of [Into to DataViz - Matplotlib](https://learn.datacamp.com/courses/introduction-to-data-visualization-with-matplotlib)
+1. In DataCamp, complete the rest of [Into to DataViz - Matplotlib](https://learn.datacamp.com/courses/introduction-to-data-visualization-with-matplotlib)

 2. In DataCamp, complete all of [Intro to DataViz - Seaborn](https://learn.datacamp.com/courses/introduction-to-data-visualization-with-seaborn)